Best Practices: Image Editor

-Ensuring your images are consistent and adequately sized will make sure that your recipients see the email you want them to see - not something that is jumbled because of image sizing that aren't optimized for different devices.
+Ensuring your images are consistent and adequately sized will ensure that your recipients see the email you want them to see and not something jumbled because image sizes were not optimized for different devices.
 ContactMonkey’s email builder allows you to create responsive communications easily.

 Follow these best practices to make sure your images are formatted correctly.